 10. Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?

-Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable.
-There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
+- Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable. - There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives. - There are no efforts at the medical school to make lab spaces more sustainable.